afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### create more users

 Here we are going to create users.
-Note that only the admin can add access to to each user, so for the add/access use the access token of the admin!
+Note that only the admin can add access to each user, so for the add/access use the access token of the admin!

 #### coffeeAdmin